 — Sanjiv Puri, Chairman and Managing Director, ITC

-Sanjiv Puri, Chairman and Managing Director, ITC, was equally optimistic about the scheme and termed it a game-changer for the food sector.
+Sanjiv Puri, Chairman and Managing Director, ITC, was equally optimistic about the Production Linked Incentive Scheme and termed it a game-changer for the food sector.
 Complimenting the government for taking this transformative step forward, he said that the PLI Scheme would boost food processing investments, agri-exports, farmer incomes, and Indian brands for the global market.

 “The timing is right for Government to come out with the PLI scheme.
 The move is expected to give a fillip to small grain food companies”

 — A Prashant Parameswaran, MD, Kottaram Foods, now part of Tata Consumer Products

 A Prashant Parameswaran, Managing Director, Kottaram Foods, now part of Tata Consumer Products, said that the timing was right for the government to come out with the PLI scheme with the UN’s declaration of 2023 as International Year of Millets.
 “The move is expected to give a fillip to small grain food processors,” he said.

 “The PLI Scheme will dramatically increase value addition in the food sector, generates employment, and boosts India’s exports”

 — Sudhir Sitapati, Executive Director, Foods & Refreshment, Hindustan Unilever